We may earn a fee if you buy via links in this post (at no extra cost to you). Learn More

 - Its thermal conductivity is also impressive; your pancakes won’t turn splotchy on these pans, either.

-- Greater heat capacity means that Copper Core won’t drop dramatically in temperature even if you slap a really, really cold steak onto it.
+- Higher heat capacity means that Copper Core won’t drop dramatically in temperature even if you slap a cold steak onto it.
 It’s also handy for keeping your food warm, even after you turn off the stove.

 - The stainless steel exterior makes for excellent, low-maintenance cookware.
-It won’t oxidize or lose its luster easily like copper will.
+It won’t oxidize or lose its luster quickly as copper will.

 Now that you have a general idea about how C4 Copper and Copper Core cookware compares in terms of cooking performance, let’s dive a little deeper into the details.